55% Underfloor Insulation Subsidies T&Cs apply

 What R-Value is needed underfloor?

 The thermal resistance value or R-Value required for underfloor insulation to meet the New Zealand Building Code is R-Value 1.3.
+This standard is the same for all geographic regions.

 What types of underfloor insulation are there?